TheJumpCloud/support/scripts/automation/Radius/readme.md

 ### User Cert Generation

 With the certificate authority generated/ imported, individual user certs can then be generated.
-The ID of the user group stored as the variable: `$JCUSERGROUP` is used to store JumpCloud users destined for passwordless Radius access.
+The ID of the user group stored as the variable: `$global:JCUSERGROUP` is used to store JumpCloud users destined for passwordless Radius access.
 For each user in the group, a `.pfx` certificate will be generated in the `/projectDirectory/Radius/UserCerts/` directory.
 The user certificates are stored locally and monitored for expiration.

 If local user certificates are set to expire within 15 days, a notification is displayed on the main menu: